Prehistoric Dartmoor Walks, walking the Stone Rows and Stone Circles of Dartmoor

 DPD page: 125

 Notes: "A double stone row, 620 ft in length from the centre of a cairn at the north end, running nearly due south and slightly downhill.
 Well preserved at the north end for a short distance but becoming more dilapidated as it approaches the newtake wall at the south end".
 Lethbridge diagram p.124 and photo top p.125.
+Breton p.45 sadly robbed to build the wall, but the upper part is still a good specimen of the double avenue.
+It is 260 yds. long; there are three stones on the S. side of the wall.

 Nearby sites: SX65428166